 Snoring occurs, when during sleep you can not freely push the air through your throat and nose.
 This causes the tissues around to vibrate, which creates the recognizable snoring noise.
 Those who snore also have far too much nasal and throat tissue or "loose" tissue, which are more likely to vibrate.
 Your tongue positioning can also interfere with smooth respiration.

-If you snore frequently at night it can interrupt the quality of your rest, resulting in fatigue, anxiety and greater health complications.
+If you snore frequently at night it can interrupt the quality of your rest, resulting in fatigue, anxiety, and greater health complications.
 Also, if the snoring continues to keep your spouse awake, it can cause major relationship issues, too.
 Fortunately, sleeping in different rooms is not the only snoring remedy.
-There are several effective ways to improve sleep for you and your partner during the night and to solve the relationship issues caused by snoring.
+There are several effective ways like using a sleeping breath aid acupressure ring to improve sleep and to solve the relationship issues caused by snoring.

 Because people snore for various reasons, it is crucial to understand all factors causing your snoring problems.
 You will find the best ways to have healthier and deeper sleep when you realize why you snore.